Cleveland Gladiators: 2011 season

 The Gladiators returned in 2011 with Steve Thonn once again serving as head coach.
 John Dutton also returned as the team's starting quarterback.
 The Gladiators started their 2011 campaign successfully, upsetting the Spokane Shock, the defending ArenaBowl Champions, at their own arena.
 However, this victory was marred by an Achilles' heel injury to John Dutton in the final minutes, which would ultimately sideline him for the season.
-Fortunately, the team's backup quarterback Kurt Rocco performed well in his first Arena football start as the Gladiators 3-0.
+Fortunately, the team's backup quarterback Kurt Rocco performed well in his first Arena football start as the Gladiators 3–0.
 In their home opener, wide receiver Troy Bergeron set a Gladiator franchise record with six touchdown catches during the game.
 Unfortunately, the Gladiators were not able to post their best start in franchise history, losing the next two weeks.
 Injuries to Rocco during midseason led to third-string quarterback and Cleveland-area Case Western University alum Dan Whalen mounting second half comebacks.
 However, Rocco would eventually retake the starting position for the rest of the season.

 Through 2011, the Gladiators were very strong at home but often mediocre on the road.
-Though they finished with a 7-1 record at Quicken Loans Arena, they were only 3–6 in away games.
+Though they finished with a 7–1 record at Quicken Loans Arena, they were only 3–6 in away games.
 But the season ultimately ended with success, as the team beat their newest rival, the Pittsburgh Power, to clinch the American Conference East Division and guarantee a spot in the playoffs.
 This was the second time in three seasons that Gladiators will enter the playoffs while in Cleveland, as well as the first time they have clinched the East Division.

 The team entered the playoffs with a 10–8 record to face the Georgia Force in the first round.
 Despite playing at home, the Gladiators played poorly in the second half and were eliminated from contention, losing 50–41.

 2012 season

 On January 17, 2012, the Gladiators were sold to Cleveland Cavaliers and Lake Erie Monsters owner Dan Gilbert.
-With John Dutton back as the starting quarterback, the Gladiators began their 2012 campaign successfully, reaching a record of 6-3 at the midway point of the season.
+With John Dutton back as the starting quarterback, the Gladiators began their 2012 campaign successfully, reaching a record of 6–3 at the midway point of the season.
 However, the team then went on a five-game losing streak, which included some controversy when on June 8, 2012, the Gladiators lost by forfeit to the Pittsburgh Power.
-This was the first ever game forfeited in AFL history, due to the Gladiators (representing the AFL player's union) going on strike to protest on-field safety concerns and contract disputes with AFL management.
+This was the first ever game forfeited in AFL history, due to the Gladiators (representing the AFL players' union) going on strike to protest on-field safety concerns and contract disputes with AFL management.
 Though the Gladiators would end the streak with a Week 16 win against division rival Milwaukee, two more losses against Orlando and Utah officially eliminated the team from playoff contention.
 The Gladiators finished the 2012 season at 8–10, second place in the East Division.